This post may contain affiliate links. Please read my disclosure and privacy policy.

 If the dough crumbles from the coconut oil solidifying (distractions and interruptions can happen!), try popping the dough into the microwave for 5 to 10 seconds to rewarm it.

-Bake the cookies in a preheated 325F oven for 20 to 23 minutes until set and light golden brown at the edges.
+Bake the cookies in the preheated oven for 20 to 23 minutes until set and light golden brown at the edges.
 The cookies will still look moist and underdone due to the high percentage of coconut oil to flour.

 Leave the cookies on the baking sheet for 10 minutes before transferring to a cooling rack to cool completely.
 They are fragile when they first emerge from the oven.